On The Job

 Commission reports are delivered after the close of each financial quarter (3/30, 6/30, 9/30 and 12/31), and commission payments are processed 30 days after the quarter closes.
 Upon termination, employees are eligible to receive commission on sales which have been paid up to 60 days after departure

 Your performance is important to our company.
-Each year on your anniversary date, your job progress will be reviewed to help you to set new job performance plans.
+Two times per year your job progress will be reviewed to help you to set new job performance plans.
 Our performance review program provides the basis for better under- standing between you and your supervisors with respect to your job performance, potential and development within the company.
 You are encouraged to approach management at any time during the year to discuss specifics about your performance which may arise.

 Changes In Personal Data